Lake Monroe Fishing – Sanford Florida

 Because of being a main artery of the St Johns River system, it’s always going to flowing, moving and will not get to shallow anytime soon.
 The lake is good all year because of all the different ways it can be fished, but offers outstanding spring bass fishing.

 Without vegetation lakes don’t have healthy environments, and without a healthy environment, you don’t have a fish factory.
-That is precisely what continues to let Lake Monroe stand out as one of the best fisheries in Orlando area!
+That is precisely what continues to let Monroe stand out as one of the best fisheries in Orlando area!

-Eel grass is the key aquatic plant in the St Johns River system, and it’s the most important to establish a great fishery like Lake Monroe.
+Eel grass is the key aquatic plant in the St Johns River system, and it’s the most important to establish a great fishery like Monroe.
 You can find over 100,000 individual eel grass plants throughout the fishery that hold fish.

-These areas are also the best spawning areas on the Lake Monroe and know that the spawn is generally always starts on the full moon in January.
+These areas are also the best spawning areas on the Lake and know that the spawn is generally always starts on the full moon in January.
 Then you’ve got consistent spawning activity in shallow water all through the month of February, and into late March.

 Peak spawning runs from early January through the month of February, and the action can be red hot.
 What follows, is post-spawn which can be even more awesome!